The revised guide to TRAIGA 2.0, the Texas Responsible AI Governance Act

 In other words, Texas matters because it offers a chance to craft a comprehensive red-state model for regulating AI.
 If Rep. Capriglione can move a balanced Republican-written and Democrat-acceptable proposal through the capitol, it could have wide national effect.
 In Congress, Sen. Ted Cruz (R-Texas), incoming chair of the Senate Commerce Committee, is keenly interested in artificial intelligence and will likely be watching TRAIGA with an eye toward future federal legislation.

-The 43-page bill covers only “high-risk artificial intelligence systems.”
-A high-risk AI system is one that plays a substantive role in a consequential decision.
+The original 43-page bill covered “high-risk artificial intelligence systems.”
+A high-risk AI system is one that plays a substantive role in a consequential life-affecting decision.

 Effective date of the Act